AngelikaPrik/sneakers-shop-react/README.md

 # gh-pages
 1. Сlick here https://angelikaprik.github.io/sneakers-shop-react/
-2. Then click then on the logo
+2. Then click on the logo